 Hello and Thank You

-The Chair introduced new staff who had joined the Association and said goodbye to those that had left.
+The Chair introduced new staff Stacey Halford Jones and Liam Domin-Goddard who had joined the Association and said goodbye to Angel and Martin Shuttleworth who had left.

 The Chair presented an award to Paul Applegate, who stepped down as the longest serving Council member in 2021, during the pandemic.